lalabuy948/blog/content/posts/single-file-chat-in-elixir-phoenix/index.md

 Now we need to handle GenServer events:

-`handle_cast/2` simmply add new message to the begning of our empty list which we initiated in `init/1`.
+`handle_cast/2` simply add new message to the begging of our empty list which we initiated in `init/1`.

 and